All of our events are open to the public! No matter who you are, you are welcome and we'd love to see you there.

 From surrealist Italian bureaucrats, to radioactive French scientists, to Churchill’s pro-Europeanism, these projects offer often surprising insights.
 Reviewing this work we not only see the struggles of the European project, but we follow changes in format and technology.
 Newsreels gave way to television style reporting give way to the satellite and streaming distribution of the European Commission’s Audiovisual Services.

-This presentation will review the history of the moving images of Europe from those early postwar days to the present.
-It will rely on clips to provide the audience a chance to see for themselves.
-And it will offer a set of links to foster further viewing and exploration.
+This presentation reviews the history of the moving images of Europe from those early postwar days to the present.
+It relies on clips to provide the audience a chance to see for themselves.
+And it offers a set of links to foster further viewing and exploration.

 Randall Halle is the Klaus W. Jonas Professor of German Film and Cultural Studies at the University of Pittsburgh.
 He is also Director of the Film and Media Studies Program.